 The new guidelines discourage automakers from putting devices in vehicles that allow drivers to type text for Web browsing or texting.
 In addition, the agency would like to see automakers refrain from installing devices that display Web pages and text messages.
 The industry will have three years before the guidelines take effect.

-Initially, the NHTSA suggested a character limit for text entry and readable text, but the recommendation is now that no amount of text entry or text from books, Web pages, social media sites, books or texts is safe.
+Initially, the NHTSA suggested a character limit for text entry and readable text, but the recommendation is now that no amount of text entry or text from books, Web pages, or social media sites is safe.
 Maps from an in-vehicle GPS and location information are allowed, but the agency discourages 3D images and photorealistic images (i.e. Google street view).

 Connecticut has one of the strictest cellphone laws in the nation.
 State law prohibits all hand-held cellphone use while driving.
 Violation of the law results in a distracted driving citation and a fine that increases based on the number of violations.